AndyMc3000/ci-ms2-party-chef/README.md

 1. Colours - The color scheme for the website was chosen from a selection of colours I considered using tools on the [Coolors.co](https://coolors.co/) website.
 The color schemes chosen, along with their HEX values, is shown here;
 <img src="assets/readme-assets/party-chef-coolors-pallette.png" width="450">

-1. Font - I used the Google Fonts website to help me decide on a font to use on the MAXFIT website.
+1. Font - I used the Google Fonts website to help me decide on a font to use.
 I wanted something simple yet modern at the same time - not too bold, and something a little different.
 I decided upon a font called 'Blinker' for headings, and the 'Montserrat' font for paragraph texts.
 An example of these fonts can be seen here;
 <img src="assets/readme-assets/party-chef-google-fonts-blinker.png" width="220">
 <img src="assets/readme-assets/party-chef-google-fonts-montserrat.png" width="220">